15 Types of Butterflies in Colorado

 Its wingspan ranges from 1 to 1.25 inches, and its wings are a striking combination of black and white with a hint of blue.

-The Western Pine Elfin is known for its unique flight pattern, which involves a series of quick, darting movements, making it a challenge to spot in the wild.
+The Western Pine Elfin is known for its unique flight pattern, which involves a series of quick, darting movements.
+This makes it challenging to spot in the wild.

 Despite its small size, the Western Pine Elfin plays an important role in the ecosystem as a pollinator.